psf/black/docs/the_black_code_style.md

 you can pass `--skip-string-normalization` on the command line.
 This is meant as an adoption helper, avoid using this for new projects.

+If you prefer single quotes, you may use `--single-quotes` instead which will enforce single quotes except for triple-quoted docstrings and when it would result in (more) backslash escaping of quotes inside the string.

 ### Numeric literals

 _Black_ standardizes most numeric literals to use lowercase letters for the syntactic